 And if you don't have a highly produced and edited video, that's okay too!
 Even something like a product demo shot on your phone can be helpful if it feels relevant.

-5. Make sure you are conveying crystal clear purpose and (bonus points!) future impact.
+5. Make sure you are conveying a crystal-clear purpose and (bonus points!) future impact.

 Judges love to see that you've thought a product through, and presented context as to why your product is important.
 Don't let the judges surmise themselves the significance, tell them straight up!
 Successful products often directly address very relevant cultural issues, so make sure to state clearly how your innovation relates to current events and phenomena.
 And if you're able to give evidence to show how you'll test its impact after launch, you'll be sure to leave a lasting impression.